zaphosting/docs/docs/vserver-windows-installmysql.md

 ---
 id: vserver-windows-installmysql
-title: VPS Installing MySQL Server on Windows Server
+title: Installation of MySQL
 description: Information on how to install and set up a MySQL server on your Windows server from ZAP-Hosting - ZAP-Hosting.com documentation
-sidebar_label: MySQL Server Installation
+sidebar_label: Install MySQL
 ---

 ## MySQL Server on Windows